 Widening and Straightening the Haines Highway will Damage Eagle Preserve

-Haines Highway update: We anticipate that the revised plan will be out for public comment in late fall 2014 and there will be a public comment period, so stay tuned for your chance to speak out for the eagles!
+Haines Highway update: As of early 2015, we are still waiting for the Department of Transportation to release the revised plan, whcih will then be open for public comment, so stay tuned for your chance to speak out for the eagles!

 This video shows the stunning scenery and eagle-watching in the Alaska Chilkat Bald Eagle Preserve.

 The Haines Highway runs through the heart of the Alaska Chilkat Bald Eagle Preserve, home to the world’s largest gathering of bald eagles.
 A remarkable spectacle occurs each year from October through January, when visitors can view and photograph hundreds to thousands of eagles perched alongside the highway.
 The Haines Highway is also, rightfully, a National Scenic Byway.
 The Alaska Department of Transportation’s plan to widen and straighten the road will compromise the values for which the Preserve was established – perpetual protection for bald eagles and essential eagle habitats, and the eagles’ salmon food source.

 - Cut an undetermined number of eagle roosting trees along the highway.

 - Allow an unspecified amount of disturbance to nesting, perching, feeding, and roosting eagles.

 - Impact 22 of the 25 salmon tributaries that flow into the Chilkat River.